-On their return to School, students volunteered their services for Eat Up, an organisation that provides lunches to local Primary Schools.
+Students volunteered their services for Eat Up, an organisation that provides lunches to local Primary Schools.
 Fundraising continued in anticipation of international exchanges and conferences.

 Our students are active participants in The Duke of Edinburgh's International Award; a program for young people, aimed at building their skills to equip them for life and work.
 By creating opportunities for young people to develop skills, get physically active, give service and experience adventure, the Award can play a critical role in their development.